wso2/docs-is/en/docs/learn/multi-attribute-login.md

 # Multi Attribute Login

 WSO2 Identity Server can be configured to use multiple attributes as the login identifier.
+This feature can be useful when you need to allow the users to login with their mobile number, email address or any other preferred attribute without restricting to the username.

 By default, WSO2 Identity server uses the username as the login identifier.
-First, you need to configure WSO2 identity server for multi attribute authentication.
-The following section explains how to configure this.
+The following section explains how to configure WSO2 identity server for multi attribute authentication.

 ## Configuring WSO2 IS for Multi Attribute Login